briankoco/hotcrp/README.md

 Conference chair should create SPHERE account and a SPHERE organization and populate conf/options.php.
 Binary mrg should be installed.
 Also, path to cluster folder should be added to /etc/apache2/envvars and apache should be restarted.
 Need to create config file.
 Need to install at.
+Create user merge and add www-data to sudoers for ssh.

 Database access
 ---------------